lazlojuly/angular2-starter-pack/README.md

 gulp
 ```

-Running `gulp` starts Browsersync which then fires up a mini-server.
+Running `gulp` starts Browsersync which then fires up a mini-server and launches the application in your default browser. (`http://localhost:3001/`).

-The site is available at: `http://localhost:3001/`.